zikriyeurkmezcengiz/ai-agents-for-beginners/09-metacognition/README.md

 ### What is Metacognition?

 Metacognition, or "thinking about thinking," is a higher-order cognitive process that involves self-awareness and self-regulation of one's cognitive processes.
 In the realm of AI, metacognition empowers agents to evaluate and adapt their strategies and actions, leading to improved problem-solving and decision-making capabilities.
 By understanding metacognition, you can design AI agents that are not only more intelligent but also more adaptable and efficient.
 In true metacognition, you’d see the AI explicitly reasoning about its own reasoning.

-That could look like:
-Keeping track of how or why it chose a certain route e.g. “I prioritized cheaper flights because… I might be missing out on direct flights, so let me re-check.”.
+Eample: “I prioritized cheaper flights because… I might be missing out on direct flights, so let me re-check.”.
+Keeping track of how or why it chose a certain route.

-Noting that it made mistakes because it over-relied on user preferences from last time, so it modifies its decision-making strategy not just the final recommendation.
+- Noting that it made mistakes because it over-relied on user preferences from last time, so it modifies its decision-making strategy not just the final recommendation.

-Diagnosing patterns like, “Whenever I see the user mention ‘too crowded,’ I should not only remove certain attractions but also reflect that my method of picking ‘top attractions’ is flawed if I always rank by popularity.”
+- Diagnosing patterns like, “Whenever I see the user mention ‘too crowded,’ I should not only remove certain attractions but also reflect that my method of picking ‘top attractions’ is flawed if I always rank by popularity.”

 ### Importance of Metacognition in AI Agents